-    7.5 The Supplier shall at all times aim to maintain services levels to a minimum of 99.9% availability of Services, measured across a calendar month.
-Where the Supplier falls below these service levels, it shall at its sole discretion provide the Customer with compensation by way of a 5% discount on the following month’s subscription cost.
+7.5 The Supplier shall at all times aim to maintain services levels to a minimum of 99.99% availability of Services, measured across a calendar month.
+Where the Supplier falls below these service levels, it shall at its sole discretion provide the Customer with compensation by way of an agreed discount on the following month’s subscription cost where applicable.

 8. CUSTOMER'S OBLIGATIONS